Fantoom/WallpaperChanger/README.md

 # WallpaperChanger

-Wallpaper changer for Windows, images from unsplash.com
+Wallpaper changer for Windows, images are from unsplash.com